Registering as a Freelancer in Spain: A Complete Guide for Foreigners

 When handling your business expenses, you should understand how receipts and invoices are treated in Spain.

 Freelancers are required to file tax returns every three months for IRPF using Modelo 130, and VAT using Modelo 303.
 This must be done by the 20th of the month that follows the end of the respective quarter.
+See freelancer tax forms for more information.

 It is necessary to pay 20% IRPF of profits in advance when you file a tax return.
 This is the income less all associated costs of doing business, such as materials, accounting fees, and social security contributions.